RobLoach/lutris-kodi-addon/README.md

 - Kodi v19 Matrix or greater

+If using Kodi v18 Leia or lesser you can download and manually install [v1.4.3](https://github.com/RobLoach/lutris-kodi-addon/archive/1.4.3.zip) of the add-on.

 ## Install from repository

 1. Make sure that Unknown Sources is enabled in Settings → System → Add-ons